Miller Colony, Montana

 Miller Colony is a Hutterite community and census-designated place (CDP) in Teton County, Montana, United States.
 It is in the north-central part of the county, just west of U.S. Route 89, 10 mi northwest of Choteau, the county seat, and 4 mi south of Bynum.

+As of the 2020 census, Miller Colony had a population of nine.

 Miller Colony was first listed as a CDP prior to the 2020 census.